aryanvar/Cricketers-Info/README.md

 On 14 January 2018, in the 2017–18 Zonal T20 League match between Himachal Pradesh and Delhi, Pant scored the second-fastest century in a Twenty20 match, making 100 from 32 balls.

-## Mahendra Singh Dhoni

-In 1995, M.S Dhoni joined the Commando cricket club and stood behind the stumps for them for the next three years.
-He was then picked for the Vinoo Mankad Trophy Under-16 Championship in the 1997/98 season and performed well.
-In 1998, Dhoni started to play for the Central Coal Fields Limited (CCL) team.
-During his time at the CCL, Deval Sahay would gift him fifty rupees for every 6 that he scored in Sheesh Mahal tournament cricket games.
-Sahay then pushed for Dhoni selection in the Bihar team.
-Dhoni was selected in 1998 by Deval Sahay to play for the Central CoalFields Limited (CCL) team.
-This was the first time that Dhoni stepped into professional cricket.
-Dhoni showed exceptional talent which impressed Deval Sahay who used his contacts in Bihar Cricket Association to push for his selection in the Bihar team.
-Dhoni debuted for the senior Bihar Ranji Team for the 1999 - 2000 season.
-He was also included in the Bihar U-19 squad for the 1998-99 season where he scored 176 runs in 7 innings from 5 matches.Dhoni however was not picked for the East Zone U-19 squad (CK Nayudu Trophy) or Rest of India squad (MA Chidambaram Trophy and Vinoo Mankad Trophy).
-Dhoni made the first-class debut in Ranji Trophy debut for Bihar in the 1999 - 2000 season.
-He was just eighteen-year-old at that moment.
-After playing Ranji Trophy for over three years, Dhoni was picked over international cricketer Deep Dasgupta to represent East Zone.
-It was then that Dhoni stepped into the limelight.
-Dhoni was scouted by BCCI small-town talent-spotting initiative TRDW and discovered by TRDO Prakash Poddar.
-Dhoni was selected for India A squad for a tour of Zimbabwe and Kenya.
-His performances in that tour earned him the attention of the likes of Sourav Ganguly and Ravi Shastri.

 ## Christopher Henry Gayle
 He was born on born 21 September 1979, is a Jamaican cricketer who is playing international cricket for the West Indies from 1999.[5]
 A destructive batter, Gayle is widely regarded as one of the greatest batsmen to have played Twenty20 cricket, and by some as the best ever.[6][7]
 He played a crucial role in the West Indies teams thawon 2004 ICC Champions Trophy, 2012 ICC World Twenty20 and 2016 ICC World Twenty20.